Mothica: Career

 Mothica's first song, "Starchild", was played 100,000 times in 24 hours after she released it on SoundCloud.
 After learning to produce songs in Ableton, she released an EP titled Mythic in 2015.
 The song “No One” from the EP reached No. 6 on the U.S. Viral Spotify Charts.

 Mothica has no record label, publicist, or manager, and describes herself as a self-made musician.
 In 2020, she began promoting her music on TikTok, later attributing the success of her music career to the app.
 She has more than 500,000 followers on TikTok where she shares openly about her experiences with depression as well as sobriety and hair loss.

 In June 2020, Mothica released a song titled "VICES" which reached No. 2 on the iTunes popular music charts, surpassing "Watermelon Sugar" by Harry Styles.
 The song also charted on the Billboard charts and received more than 5,000,000 views and almost 1,000,000 likes.
 In August 2020, she released a 12-song album titled "Blue Hour" which autobiographically discussed her progress toward sobriety; the album also charted.
 She subsequently released an EP titled "Forever Fifteen" in March 2021.
 In July 2022, she released her second studio album, "Nocturnal".

 In 2021, she and DeathbyRomy were featured by Ellise on the track "Soul Sucker pt 2".

 In November 2022, Mothica was featured on Scene Queen's song "The Rapture (But it's Pink)".

-In March 2024, Mothica announced that her third album Kissing Death will be released in August 2024.
+In March 2024, Mothica announced that her third album Kissing Death would be released in August 2024.